12 Cheerfully Shameless Comedies That Don't Care If You're Offended

 These shameless comedies don’t care if you’re offended — they just want to make you laugh.
-Dating from the 1970s to just this past year, they prove that a good laugh crosses all boundaries.
+Dating from the 1970s to recent years, they prove that a good laugh crosses all boundaries.

 Not Another Teen Movie (2000)